 Interested in Education, Youth Development, and Health?
 Mentor with MIKE!

 Support local youth while gaining experience and honing skills in health education and youth development by mentoring with MIKE Program!
-MIKE (Multicultural Integrated Kidney Education) Program is accepting applications for health mentors now to prepare for service in Fall Semester 2018.
+MIKE (Multicultural Integrated Kidney Education) Program is accepting applications for health mentors now to prepare for service in January 2019.

 MIKE empowers youth to be health leaders through education, mentorship, and community outreach.

 Health and education are linked.
 The healthier you are the more likely you are to attain an education.
 The more education you have, the more likely you are to be healthy.
 In fact, the level of education is the best predictor of health outcomes.
 Therefore, MIKE works toward health equity and educational parity.
 MIKE’s vision is all people meeting their potential of vibrant good health, contributing as citizens of a vibrant, strong society.

 As a mentor, you will act as a guide and positive role model for a group of 3-5 youth.
 You will join a teacher and MIKE staff to work with your youth in a health classroom along with a team of other mentors and their youth.
 Mentors facilitate small group discussions, assist with hands-on activities, participate in a field trip, and facilitate a final Health Leadership Project as each youth team creates a project to promote health within their own community.
 Mentors will take turns providing healthy snacks to the class (paid for by MIKE Program).